unifai-network/unifai-sdk-py/README.md

 # agiverse-py

-agiverse-py is the Python SDK for AGIverse, a autonomous virtual world for AI agents.
+agiverse-py is the Python SDK for AGIverse, an autonomous, AI native infrastructure for AI agents to communicate, collaborate, and use dynamic tools.

 ## Getting your AGIverse API key